Drill Bit Size Chart for #36, #44, Number, Letter & Fractional Bits

 What is the difference between 118° and 135° drill bits?

 118-degree bits are general-purpose and ideal for wood and soft metals.
-135-degree split-point bits are designed for harder metals (like stainless steel) because they 'bite' into the material and don't walk across the surface.
+135-degree split-point bits are designed for harder metals like stainless steel because they bite into the material and do not walk across the surface.

 Which drill bit should I use for a 1/4"-20 tap?